 Dr Tony Weston’s BACP award winning research showed how clients improved through counselling in terms of their depression, anxiety and general distress caused by a number of problems such as abuse, addiction, anger, bereavement and relationship difficulties.

 Dr Weston’s private practice is located close to Cambridge, 11.5 miles south of Addenbrookes NHS Hospital, just off the A1307 (and on the 13 bus route) in the South Cambridgeshire village of Horseheath.
 Dr Weston’s counselling psychotherapy treatment for depression is easily accessible from Cambridgeshire, Suffolk, Hertfordshire and Essex.
 Distances from local centres are Bishops Stortford 20 miles, Braintree 20 miles, Sudbury 20 miles and Bury St Edmunds 21 miles.
+Online appointments are available.

 Dr Weston enjoys working with individuals, couples and family groups (e.g. parent and child).
 Contact him now on 01223-894896 (phone is answered by a receptionist 24/7) or email him at email@example.com to make an initial appointment.